FAQs about undergraduate courses

 Unconditional offer holders do not need to send any further confirmation of their results.
 We will send further information about enrolment in mid-July.

-A-level results are released on Tuesday 10th August 2021, although this may change based on Government guidance.
+A-level results are usually released in August each year, although this may change based on Government guidance.
 If achieved grades are the only outstanding condition of an offer, we will confirm our decisions on this date.

 If you don't meet the entry requirements for your course, we may look to make an alternative offer for a foundation degree or alternative course with lower entry requirements where possible.
 You have up until enrolment to meet the conditions of your offer.

 It is understandable that there may be some uncertainty around apprenticeships in the current climate.
-Unconditional offer holders have until Friday 24 September 2021 to enrol onto their course.
+Please contact us if you have any concerns or queries regarding your course.

 We use guidance from UKCISA to help assess your fee status (i.e. whether you're eligible for Home or International fees).